 In the studio, I encourage all of you to develop your body awareness, so that you can learn to feel and recognise when you have achieved functional posture.
 This involves being aware of:

-If this sounds like a lot to work on, it is an acknowledgement that changing your posture is difficult, requires a lot of training and time.
+If this sounds like a lot to be aware of and work on, it is an acknowledgement that changing your posture is difficult, requiring a lot of training and time.

 What does Stable Mean?

-Stability, when we are talking about joints, refers to their ability to resist changes arising from the application of force and even to accommodate excessive forces generated by movement or your musculature.
+Stability, when we are talking about joints, refers to their ability to resist changes arising from the application of force and even to accommodate excessive forces generated by movement.
 Under compression, joints stiffen and muscles stabilise a joint through co-contraction, usually activating before stress is applied to the joint.
 Stability, like posture is not static, we require dynamic stability because we are always moving.
-This requires good neuromuscular control, which is why we work on it constantly.
+This requires good neuromuscular control, which is why we work on it in every exercise.

 What Should You do to Maintain a Heathy Spine?

 Overall wellness is key to maintaining spine health or living with a spine condition.
-Key factors include:
+Key factors: